ferdinandpolpol/s3-backup-jobs/README.md

 Automated backups for your dockerized db.

-You should first install awscli, and run aws configure.
+While you technically just need to create a `~/.aws/credentials` file, it's a good idea to install awscli, and run aws configure.
 Ensure you can write to your backups directory.

 ```
 pip install --user awscli